 How Long Does Mustard Last?

 When does mustard expire?
 Mustard’s longevity largely depends on its type, ingredients, and storage conditions.
-Typically, unopened bottles can last up to two years, while opened bottles can last up to one year in the refrigerator.
+Typically, unopened jars can last up to two years, while opened jars can last up to one year in the refrigerator.
 However, homemade mustard or those with fewer preservatives may have a shorter shelf life.

 Factors Affecting Shelf Life

-• Type: Different types of mustard, such as Dijon mustard, honey mustard, and whole grain, may have varying shelf lives due to their unique ingredients and preparation methods.
+- Type: Different types of mustard, such as homemade Homemade Dijon Mustard recipe, honey mustard, and whole grain, may have varying shelf lives due to their unique ingredients and preparation methods.

-• Storage conditions: Proper storage can significantly impact mustard’s longevity.
+- Storage conditions: Proper storage can significantly impact the jars longevity.
 An opened jar should always be refrigerated and tightly sealed.

 Signs That Your Mustard Has Gone Bad